 (541) 346-5685 | email@example.com

+Currently, Dr. Jacobs is the Director of Orchestral Studies at the University of Oregon where he conducts the symphony orchestra and teaches courses in conducting.
+Prior to that appointment, he was the Music Director of the PBA Symphony at Palm Beach Atlantic University, where he brought that orchestra to a heightened level of notoriety throughout the South Florida classical community.
 In addition to his posts with academic orchestras, Dr. Jacobs has also conducted several professional orchestras, here and abroad.
-In 2011, he earned one of seven coveted conducting fellowships at the Cabrillo New Music Festival where he worked closely with Marin Alsop conducting performances during the festival’s opening week.
-In 2010, he made his debut performance with the Palm Beach Symphony, sharing the stage with renowned conductor and concert pianist, Philippe Entremont, and conducted Tchaikovsky's Symphony #5 with the St. Petersburg (Russia) State Symphony.
-In 2009, he was featured on local television conducting Beethoven in an open rehearsal with the Rochester Philharmonic during their annual Summer Conducting Institute.
-Dr. Jacobs has studied conducting with Mark Scatterday, Neil Varon, JoAnn Falletta, Gustav Meier, and Marin Alsop.
+In 2011, he earned one of seven coveted conducting fellowships at the Cabrillo New Music Festival where he worked with Marin Alsop.
+He also conducted the Richmond (VA) Symphony in workshop working with Joann Falleta and Gustav Meier.
+In 2010, he made his debut performance with the Palm Beach Symphony, sharing the podium with renowned conductor and concert pianist, Philippe Entremont, and conducted Tchaikovsky's Symphony #5 with the St. Petersburg (Russia) State Symphony.
+In 2009, he was featured on local television conducting Beethoven in an open rehearsal with the Rochester Philharmonic during their annual Summer Institute.